carelvwyk/bitgo-docs/index.html.md

 Field | Description
 ----- | -----------
-chain | Which chain is the address on (0 or 1, currently) index | BIP32 index on the chain path | BIP32 path from wallet address | the bitcoin address
+chain | Which chain is the address on (0, 1, 10, or 11)
+index | BIP32 index on the chain path | BIP32 path from wallet
+address | the bitcoin address